MikeChung56879/DS_Project/README.md

 # DS_Project
+Author: Michael Chung (Michael.Chung56879@gmail.com)
-A repository for my Directed Studies research project conducted in partialfulfillment of the requirements of the Fall Program at the Bamfield Marine Sciences Centre.
+A repository for my Directed Studies research project conducted in partial fulfillment of the requirements of the Fall Program at the Bamfield Marine Sciences Centre.
 This repository includes:
 - Raw data in .csv and .xlsx formats with metadata as a featured sheet
 - Metadata in .docx format